imCaseSensitive/Coding-Practice/README.md

 # Coding-Practice
-A collection of coding challenges!
+A collection of coding challenges.
+This is a private repo.